linehop/guides/CREATING-NEW-TAVERNS.md

 # Creating New Taverns

-Superusers are the only user type with the correct priviledges to add a new tavern on the platform.
+Superusers are the only user type with the correct privileges to add a new tavern on the platform.

 ## What is a Tavern?
 Taverns are LineHop entities that are displayed to local LineHop users.
 A LineHop entity includes the following bits of information: